imysryasir/-Gensyn_Node_Guide_For_Mobile-Linux-Mac/README.md

 * open a wsl window

-* If U have to copy this file to your local machine from VPS then Run this command from your local Terminal--
+* If U have to copy this file to your local machine from VPS then Run this command in Termius and COpy link to download--

 ```
-scp USERNAME@YOUR_IP:~/rl-swarm/swarm.pem ~/swarm.pem
+[ -f backup.sh ] && rm backup.sh; curl -sSL -O https://raw.githubusercontent.com/zunxbt/gensyn-testnet/main/backup.sh && chmod +x backup.sh && ./backup.sh
 ```

 It will save here in ur Terminal's Root Directory!